Corpus

 TXT and XML transcript files

-Based on the transcripts produced in ELAN, in ShareTIGR we intend to produce two versions of each transcript:
+Based on the transcripts produced in ELAN, two further transcript versions have been produced.

 Lab blog posts: